Sotha

 Sotha is the oldest area of the city of Budaun, Uttar Pradesh.
 The locality is largely a residential area, with a majority Muslim population.
 A considerable number of inhabitants comes from the nearby city of Sahaswan.

+In November 2024, a Hindu outfit, Neelkanth Mahadev mandir, filed a petition in the local court against the masjid and sought permission to conduct prayers in the mosque premises.
+The mosque is also believed to be the third oldest existing and seventh largest mosque in the country, with a capacity of housing 23,500 people.